 It's as simple as that!

-This is a brief snapshot of things we can do to save the bees, but there's more information on this site.
+This is a brief snapshot of things we can do to save the bees, but there's more information on this site, and more tips on this page.

 Have you done something to help the bees?
 Or do you have any tips to share?
-Find out what other members of the public have been doing to help the bees, or add your own tips to enthuse others!
+Find out what other members of the public have been doing to help the bees, or add your own tips to inspire others!
+Go here!